mrlynn/beginner-ios-realm/README.md

    }
    ```
 9. Build, and run the app.
 You should now be able to add contacts to the table, thereby adding them to the realm.

+Visit the [MongoDB Community](https://community.mongodb.com) if you have questions and be sure to check out [The MongoDB Podcast](https://www.mongodb.com/podcast)